rleber/bun/doc/file_format/file_format.md

     characters in it.
 In this case, I have generally found that the line is encoded as one word, with final_bytes set to 1 (because zero would mean 4 bytes), and the first byte of the line is 0177.)
   - Some control characters may be found, e.g. backspace, tab
-  - In the case of BCD data, this software converts it to ASCII
+  - In the case of BCD data, this software converts it to ASCII.
+It does not make any attempt to convert printer control codes to ASCII control characters (or perform any other conversion on them).
   - In the case of binary data, this software converts it to binary (i.e. an whole number of 8-bit bytes of binary data), followed by a carriage return.
 (This may not be exactly right, but it's what the software does, right now.)
 Because 9-bit bytes may not fit evenly into 8-bit bytes, the line may